ruthstoney1/paper/journal.md

 # Title
-Space monsters attracted by fireworks
+Space monsters attracted by fireworks on the red orange colour spectrum

 #Author
 Ruth Stoney